Living as an Expat in Ho Chi Minh City, Vietnam

 Cost of Living

-At the beginning of 2012, the exchange rate between the United Sates and Vietnam was $1 to 20,000 Vietnamese dong (VND)—it only takes $50 to become a millionaire.
+The exchange rate between the United Sates and Vietnam is about $1 to 20,000 Vietnamese dong (VND)—it only takes $45 to become a millionaire.
 Sure, being a millionaire in VND doesn’t exactly earn you a private jet or a beach house, but it is enough to live on very comfortably.

 On an averagely extravagant Saturday, with lunch out, dinner out, a new shirt and drinks and karaoke, I would spend about US$15.
 My rent was only $175/month, and that was only a small fraction of my income.
 Of course, the savings don’t add up to much when you transfer it back to American dollars.